Rebecca's Empire: 1989–2000: Career

 The band's breakthrough occurred in July 1996, when their first full-length album, Way of All Things, was released to relative critical acclaim.
 It was produced by O'Mara.
 Australian musicologist, Ian McFarlane, opined, "[it] was brimming with quality songs like the ballads 'In Deep' and 'Talking Star', tough rockers like 'Way of All Things' (with its funky Lenny Kravitz-styled riff), 'So Rude' and 'Atomic Electric', plus two sterling slices of Badfinger-style guitar-pop, 'Empty' and 'Mirage'."
 Jonathan Lewis of AllMusic rated it at four-out-of-five stars and explained, "an example of melodic power pop, similar to both Belly's Star, though without the quirkiness, and Teenage Fanclub's Grand Prix, though more influenced by Led Zeppelin than by The Byrds.
 Infectious, well-written guitar pop songs were the order of the day and few bands do these as well."

 The album was successful in indie circles, and had some minor success on the mainstream charts.
 It provided three singles, "In Deep", "So Rude" and "Way of All Things".
 "So Rude" was listed at No. 57 on the 1996 Triple J Hottest 100; while "Way of All Things" polled at No. 94 in the 1997 list.

 Way of All Things was followed by a two-year relative hiatus, although they played some concerts in this time.
 They released a three-track CD single, "Car Radio", in November 1997, which was only available from concerts.
 In mid-1998 den Elzen left to join deadstar and was replaced by McDonald returning.

 In October 1998 Rebecca's Empire issued a single, "Medicine Man", which preceded their second album, Welcome (August 1999) via Festival Records.
 Again, it was produced by O'Mara.
 It provided two more singles, "Big Smoke" (April 1999) and "Bad Blood" (July).
 Welcome was not as well received by critics as their earlier efforts.
 Although, McFarlane observed, "the three year wait had been worth it; it was another slice of pop perfection."
 Despite the band's profile, none of its singles made the Hottest 100 that year.
 The album and its accompanying singles were their last releases as they announced their break-up in June 2000.

 2000–present: Post-disbandment

 In April 2006 Barnard released her debut solo album, Fortified, via Shock Records, which was co-produced by Barnard and O'Mara.
 Both returned to session and backing work.

 After a period of nearly twenty years of being out-of-print, Rebecca's Empire first album was released on streaming platforms in April 2020, with Brian Parker from YourMusicRadar opining that Way of All Things "has now reemerged not only as a great Australian album, but also a case study of a band that could have been a lot more popular".

+On 12 November 2022, Barnard performed her cover of "The Judeo-Christian Ethic" at the Croxton Bandroom in the Melbourne suburb of Thornbury, shortly before TISM took to the stage for the first time in eighteen years.